The East Asia Image Collection makes use of the following metadata fields:

 Printed information on the backs of postcards that provides information relevant to dating the postcard itself (not the image).

-Place names in Pinyin.
+Place names are stored as URIs from the GeoNames webservice database, or, in rare situations, Getty Thesaurus of Geographic Names (TGN).
+Most of the displayed location labels are in Pinyin.
 Romanized Japanese, Wade-Giles, Kanji, Hanzi, and other commonly used Romanized Chinese equivalents are listed here.

 Names of Lafayette College students and faculty responsible for data input, translations, research, scanning, color correction, etc. In addition, this field lists names of experts who have provided content, criticisms, and other forms of assistance for a particular image.